AleeWeb/ai-demo-portfolio/README.md

 # 🌐 AI Prompt Portfolio

-**Google AI Prompting Specialist Certified • IBM AI Certified • Handshake AI Fellow • 17+ Years of UX, Design & Tech**

-A concise collection of **AI prompting, refinement, evaluation, and multimodal testing demos**.
+A concise collection of **AI prompting, refinement, and multimodal prompting demos**.

 ---